Cheap Hemi Colectomy Right Surgery in India

 Very rarely, during the operation, another part of your bowel, your bladder or a blood vessel can be damaged and this may require another operation to deal with the problem.

 One potential major complication is a leak from the area where the two parts of your bowel were put back together.
-The chance of a leak is up to 15% and is more frequent in patients whose wounds may take longer to heal, such as elderly people, diabetics and patients suffering from cancer.
+The chance of a leak is up to 15% and is more frequent in patients whose wounds take longer to heal, such as elderly people, diabetics and patients suffering from cancer.
 If a leak happens you will stop eating and drinking for several days until the bowel heals completely.
 In the meantime you will be given all the food and water you need via a catheter in one of your veins.
-This fixes the problem frequently but sometimes another operation is needed to control the leak.
+This often corrects the problem but sometimes another operation is needed to control the leak.